StarRocks/starrocks/docs/en/assets/commonMarkdown/userPrivilegeCase.md

 #### Grant write-only privileges on a specific external catalog

-You can only write data into Iceberg tables (since v3.1) and Hive tables (since v3.2).
+You can only write data into Iceberg tables (since v3.1).

    ```SQL
    -- Create a role.